MaoZiming/papers/3-storage-systems/33-files-directories.md

 ## Paths

-- String names are friendlier than number names
-- File system still interacts with inode numbers
 - **Directory tree** instead of single root directory
-- **File name** needs to be unique within a directory
 - Store **path-to-inode mappings** in each directory
     - Reading for getting final inode is called “traversal”
 - `open`, `read`, `write`, `close` system calls